-My home is such personal space.
+My home is such a personal space.
 The foundation is completely filled with potential.
-The walls reflect the beauty of my family and several memories surface as I step into each room.
+Every wall reflects the beauty of my family and several memories surface as I step into each room.
 I truly get a sense of comfort every time I’m home because I made my home a sanctuary.
 It’s a purposeful place where happiness and life thrive, and all remains right with the world.
 More than just a shelter, more than just a place to sleep for the night, my home has taken on a character of its own.

 Please note: This post contains some affiliate links.
 I may be compensated if you make a purchase using my links.

 Home is where you are